|Quayam Srae||Elf adventurer (al=31) and sorcerer, husband of Gristel||M 190|

 An ancient goblin emerges, leaning on a walking stick.
 His face is like a wrinkled mass.
 Thristen has never seen an ancient member of any hellspawn species.
 They all die before they start to look old.
 "The king will meet you at sunset, here, when the light is not so bright."

 Our heroes return to Entrance Number Three at 6:30 pm.
 The sun sets and a crescent moon hovers on the western horizon.
+Clouds are advancing from the east.
 Their wyverns are circling above as they walk down to the entrance.
 There are hundreds of goblins on the mountainside.
 As it gets darker, more of them arrive.
 They must be using the other exits from the city, because the exit before them is closed.
 Our heroes are wearing their full armor and their night vision goggles.
 Quayam makes three transparent, conjured wood shields.

 When it is quite dark, the mountain doors open and there is a blast of discordant horns.
 The king emerges on a throne supported on a platform carried by ten goblins.
 Around him are twenty armed guards walking nearly in step with one another.
 Their armor is made of iron and they carry spears, shields, and crossbows.
 With them comes a single lantern on a two-meter pole.